climateinteractive/enroads-guide/docs/guide/newtech.rst

 Equity Considerations
 ----------------------
-- There are unknown consequences and risks associated with new energy sources.
+- There are unknown consequences and risks associated with new energy sources, and oftentimes these technologies can end up being located in vulnerable communities.

 Slider Settings
 ---------------